Turbine Free Variable

 turbine.logger: Object<string, Function>

 Logging utility used to log messages to the console.
 Messages will only show in the console if debugging is turned on by the user.
-The recommended way to turn on debugging is to use the Adobe DTM Switch Chrome extension.
+The recommended way to turn on debugging is to use the Adobe Experience Cloud Debugger or the Launch and DTM Switch Chrome extension.
 As an alternative, the user can run the following command

 _satellite.setDebug(true) inside the browser development console.
 The logger has the following methods: